 This project was the result of countless internal and external reviews and many conversations with health workers, management teams, partners, and Medic staff.

-We decided early on to use Google's Material Design for our inspiration due to the fact that our users were 100% Android and already familiar with Material design patterns.
+We decided early on to use Google's Material Design for our inspiration due to the fact that our users were all Android users and already familiar with Material design patterns.
 I began ideation by creating a lot of exploratory mockups to visualize options.

 What if we went full Material Design?